-Hours of new body-camera footage from Orlando Nightclub shooting released
+Hours of new body-camera footage from Orlando nightclub shooting released

 A half an hour after he first opened fire, the shooter called the Orlando police department dispatch center.

-“I want to let you know I’m in Orlando, and I did the shooting,” Mateen said.
-“I pledge my allegiance to Baghdadi on behalf of the Islamic State.”
+“I want to let you know I’m in Orlando and I did the shooting,” Mateen said.
+“I pledge my allegiance to Baghdadi on behalf of the Islamic State,” referring to Abu Bakr al-Baghdadi, the leader of ISIS.

-“You need to stop the U.S. air strikes,” Mateen said.
-“They need to stop the U.S. air strikes, okay?”
+“You need to stop the U.S. airstrikes,” Mateen said.
+“They need to stop the U.S. airstrikes, OK?”

 Meanwhile, officers used the time to get as many victims out as possible despite concerns that the shooter might attempt to hide among the victims.

-Note: Editor’s note: Jahqui Sevilla was killed early Monday in a car crash.